Dhavisco/ProductWeb/README.md

-# Food Order App
+# Product App

-This project is a food ordering application that allows users to select their cuisines, check prices, and place orders.
-The orders are then sent to the respective restaurants for preparation.
+This project is a product page application that allows users to browse through a list of products, add items to their cart, and manage their cart by adjusting quantities or removing items.
+Users can also proceed to checkout to finalize their purchases.

 ## Table of Contents
 - Features